-The Company's long-term strategy is to create opportunities for future growth through the advancement of the Company's exploration portfolio in Colombia, Ecuador and Guyana.
+Frontera's corporate strategy is to deliver value-focused production, cash flow and reserves from its base Colombia operations, achieve continuous operational improvements across the business, create a self-sustaining and growing midstream business in Puerto Bahia and ODL that provides upside optionality, advance its exciting development and exploration portfolio in Colombia, Ecuador and off-shore Guyana, return capital to shareholders and extend its track record of ESG delivery and performance across the business.
 If the Company fails to effectively manage its growth, its financial results could be adversely affected.
 Growth may place a strain on the Company's management systems and resources.
 The Company must continue to refine and expand its business development capabilities, systems and processes and access to financing sources.
 As the Company grows, it must continue to hire, train, supervise and manage new employees.
 The Company cannot assure that it will be able to:

-expand its systems effectively, efficiently or in a timely manner;

-- allocate its human resources optimally; - · identify and hire qualified employees or retain valued employees; or - incorporate effectively the components of any business that the Company may acquire in the Company's effort to achieve growth.
+- expand its systems effectively, efficiently or in a timely manner; - allocate its human resources optimally; - · identify and hire qualified employees or retain valued employees; or - incorporate effectively the components of any business that the Company may acquire in the Company's effort to achieve growth.